Home » Recipes » Breakfast » Pancakes » Cinnamon Sugar Kaiserschmarrn

 How to Make Kaiserschmarrn

-Serve the scrambled pancakes with your favorite pancake toppings, like maple syrup, jam, fresh fruit, you name it.
+Serve kaiserschmarrn with your favorite pancake toppings, like maple syrup, jam, fresh fruit.
 You can even sprinkle more cinnamon sugar on top if you want a bit of crunch to contrast with the soft pancakes pieces.

 More Breakfast Ideas